farmera/sare_grant/spectral_indices.md

 #### When Choosing an Index

 #### Summary
+Remote sensing techniques provide timely, up-to-date and relatively accurate information for the management of sugarcane crop.
 Thus far we've discussed simple calculations applied to single image pixels.
-In practice, generating a vegetative index over an entire field or crop involves much more.
+In practice, generating a vegetative index over an crop involves much more.
 In addition to separate individual bands as arrays we need to scale these sorts of manipulations up to potentially __millions and millions__ of pixels covering __hundreds and hundreds__ of megabytes of image data.